-Benefiting from the rich resouces of 2D AD dataset, mainstream AD approaches has primarily focused on the 2D domain \cite{roth2022towards,cai2023itran,wan2023anomaly,cohen2020sub,defard2021padim, salehi2021multiresolution,yang2023memseg}.
-PatchCore \cite{roth2022towards} is a pioneering 2D AD method, which leverages a memory bank to store patch-level normal sample features to facilitate distinguishing anomalous features. \cite{salehi2021multiresolution} adopted a knowledge distillation scheme by exploring the discrepancy of intermediate teacher-student behaviors for AD.
-Different from the unsupervised settings of \cite{roth2022towards,salehi2021multiresolution}, \cite{yang2023memseg} proposed an end-to-end semi-supervised framework that uses a multi-scale feature fusion model to fuse the memory information with the features of input images for better anomaly localization.
-All these methods are designed for 2D AD tasks.
-Due to the lack of depth information, 2D representations cannot accurately express the features of objects.
-Since these methods are designed for 2D images, directly applying them to 3D scenarios would fail to capture the unordered and nosier 3D representations.
+Benefiting from abundant 2D AD datasets, mainstream AD methods have primarily focused on the 2D domain \cite{roth2022towards,cai2023itran,wan2023anomaly,cohen2020sub,defard2021padim, salehi2021multiresolution,yang2023memseg}.
+PatchCore \cite{roth2022towards} is a representative 2D AD method that uses a memory bank of patch-level normal features to distinguish anomalous regions.
+Salehi et al. \cite{salehi2021multiresolution} adopted a knowledge distillation scheme by modeling discrepancies between teacher and student intermediate features for AD.
+Different from the unsupervised settings of \cite{roth2022towards,salehi2021multiresolution}, Yang et al. \cite{yang2023memseg} proposed an end-to-end semi-supervised framework that fuses memory information with multi-scale image features for improved localization.
+Nevertheless, these methods are designed for 2D AD tasks.
+Without explicit depth cues, 2D representations cannot fully capture object geometry.
+Therefore, directly applying these methods to 3D scenarios is insufficient to model the unordered and noisier characteristics of 3D data.